madrecha/pulse/README.md

 # Jamku Pulse
-Unoffical WhatsApp communication client for small offices.
+> Unoffical WhatsApp communication client for small offices.

-**Jamku Pulse** helps offices with a common WhatsApp number manage and monitor team communication with clients — securely, efficiently, and all within your office network.
+**Jamku Pulse** helps small businesses / offices with a common WhatsApp number manage and monitor team communication with clients — securely, efficiently, and all within your office network.

 Jamku Pulse is currently in **Beta** (as of October 2025)